 Various machines can be used to shape materials by cutting, boring, or grinding.
 They’re powered by something other than human muscle, and they’re often used in manufacturing.
 The definition of a machine tool can vary with each user.

-List of Smart Construction Tools for Contractors
+List of Smart Construction Tools

 Hammers are arguably the most iconic tool and are used for pushing in nails, which serve as connecting lynchpins for planks of wood.

 A wrench is a metal tool that normally comes sized for a particular type of nut or bolt.
 The metal edges of the open head can grip a given size of nut tightly, which allows the contractor to tighten or loosen a nut by twisting the tool.

 Manual or hand saws are stapled construction tools that can cut lumber and, in rare cases, thin metal like aluminum.
 Saws are characterized by blades of metal with a row of wedged teeth that create incisions every time you pull the saw up and push it back down.

 A screwdriver is a tool, manual or powered, used for driving screws.
 A typical simple screwdriver has a handle and a shaft, ending in a tip the user puts into the screw head before turning the handle.